 The bill was brought forward after the original chair of Students’ Council’s nominating committee had been removed from their position due to a lack of initiative to fill vacant council positions.

-After Students’ Council by-elections, there were nine councillor positions open, with faculties such as pharmacy and law — who are without councillor representation.
+After Students’ Council by-elections, there were nine councillor positions open, with faculties such as pharmacy and law without councillor representation.
 Currently, there are seven vacancies.

 Initially brought forth by education councillor Katie Kidd, council is currently in the progress of creating a bill that will equalize the signatures required for students running for councillors positions.